TDarkShadow/iheartnewvegas/main.md

 bPreventStealingCapsAfterRepair = 1
 ; add hotkeys to instantly equip the cross-hair and container selections bQuickUse = 1
+; remember ammo type and count for all player weapons bRememberWeaponAmmos =1
 ; restore the '2' weapon hotkey
 bRestore2Hotkey = 1
 ; add a button to sort/filter the inventory